Updated March 22, 2022

 • Ellington YMCA, 11 Pinney Street, Ellington: 860.871.1078

-All Inpatient Rehabilitation at Manchester Memorial and Rockville General Hospitals is continuing as necessary.
+All inpatient rehabilitation at Manchester Memorial and Rockville General Hospitals is continuing as necessary.

 Behavioral Health Open Access Program

-Adult Outpatient Services
+Adult Outpatient Services:

 Adult OP services and Open Access services at 150 North Main St in Manchester have returned to normal operations.
 Services are available “in person” or through telehealth/telephonic services.
 Masks are required when in our offices.
 We continue to accept new patients and offer programs through our HIPAA compliant platform.

-Child & Adolescent OP services
+Child & Adolescent Outpatient Services:

 We are able to offer both “in person” and telehealth outpatient services for children and adolescents at 71 Haynes St. in Manchester.
 Our treatment programs have returned to “in person”.
 Regular Outpatient services are available “in person” and by telehealth, when requested.
 Child & Adolescent Open Access services are currently suspended.
 Please call the office for an appointment.

-For more information, and to schedule an appointment, please call:
+For more information, and to schedule an appointment, please call 860.647.6827

 Women’s Center for Wellness

 All screening mammograms, bone density exams, diagnostic and emergent mammograms, ultrasound and breast biopsy procedures are still being conducted.
-Please call 860.533.4646 for more information.

 Community Education Classes and Events

 Community Education classes are currently being held virtually and in person.
-For a full listing of our Winter classes, click here.

 Blood Draw Location Hours